Saving for Retirement

 Close your eyes and picture your retirement.
 Are you traveling?
 Living in your dream cottage by the lake?
 Enjoying hobbies with friends and family?
 Sounds great, right?

 While it is impossible to know exactly what the future will bring, it is never too early to prepare for life after you leave your day job behind.
-And with average life expectancies steadily increasing in the U.S. (now estimated at 79 years), you need a plan that will last you well into your golden years so your money can live on as long as you do.
+And with average life expectancies steadily increasing in the U.S. (now estimated at 79 years1), you need a plan that will last you well into your golden years, so your money can live on as long as you do.

 Start With Your Goals